anchit-chandran/ms-blog-langraphjs/blog.md

 });
 ```

-1. We invoke the graph.
-We will be passing in a `State` object, but for now, we can leave it empty.
+1. We invoke the Graph.
+We will pass in a `State` object, but we can leave it empty for now.
 2. We log the result to the console.

 Refresh your browser and check the console.
 You should see: